Select Publications from the Duong Research Group

 Zhiyu Zhao, Arshdeep Khurana, John W. Young, Keeley G. Hewton, Zora Brough, Tianshuang Zhong, Seth J. Parker, Franck Duong van Hoa

-Membrane proteins play critical roles at the cell surface, and their misfunction is a hallmark of many human diseases.
-A precise evaluation of the plasma -membrane proteome is, therefore, essential for cell biology and for discovering novel biomarkers and therapeutic targets.
-However, the low abundance of this proteome relative to soluble proteins makes it difficult to characterize, even with the most advanced proteomics technologies.
-Here, we apply the peptidisc membrane mimetic to purify the cell membrane proteome.
-Using the HeLa cell line as a reference, the peptidisc captures over 500 integral membrane proteins, with half annotated to the plasma membrane.
-We extend the method to compare two pancreatic cell lines.
-Furthermore, since the method stabilizes membrane proteins in a water-soluble state, proteins in the library can be purified.
+Membrane proteins are crucial at the cell surface, with their malfunction linked to various diseases.
+Evaluating the plasma-membrane proteome is vital for cell biology and identifying biomarkers and therapeutic targets.
+However, their low abundance compared to soluble proteins complicates characterization, even with advanced proteomics.
+This study utilizes the peptidisc membrane mimetic to purify the cell membrane proteome.
+In the HeLa cell line, the peptidisc captures over 500 integral membrane proteins, half associated with the plasma membrane.
+The method is also applied to compare two pancreatic cell lines, allowing purification of proteins in a stabilized water-soluble state.

 Development of a Method Combining Peptidiscs and Proteomics to Identify, Stabilize, and Purify a Detergent-Sensitive Membrane Protein Assembly (2022).
 Journal of Proteome Research